vaginessa/EAPD.wikii/Wiki.md

 Openwrt 15.x and above but recommend running it on a Wifi-Pineapple Tetra with firmware 2.5.4

-     If you have a low memory device like the Nano then you need to add external storage and use Extroot to have enough space for a full python install.
+     If you have a low memory device like the Nano then you need to add external storage, and use Extroot to have enough space for a full python install.
      Check the following URL: https://openwrt.org/docs/guide-user/additional-software/extroot_configuration

 Aircrack-ng suite